MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

   - [Open Service Mesh Traffic Split](https://release-v1-0.docs.openservicemesh.io/docs/guides/traffic_management/traffic_split/)

 - Use Azure Container Registry or another container registry (like Docker Hub), to store the private Docker images that are deployed to the cluster.
-AKS can authenticate with Azure Container Registry, by using its Azure AD identity.
+AKS can authenticate with Azure Container Registry, by using its Microsoft Entra identity.

 ### Monitoring considerations